Under Nevada criminal law, the term “substantial bodily harm” means a physical injury

 - Losing consciousness

-Note that these serious injuries do not encompass financial harm or emotional harm.1
+Note that these serious injuries do not encompass financial harm or emotional harm.2

-2. How do courts determine whether injuries are serious under NRS 0.060?
+2. How do prosecutors prove substantial bodily harm under NRS 0.060?

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: